Axiomatic Analysis of Medial Centrality Measures: Conclusions

 \section{Conclusions}

-We proposed a joint axiomatization of four medial centralities: Betweenness, Stress, Random Walk Betweenness Centralities and PageRank.
-We focused on a setting with one target node and arbitrary many source nodes.
-This allowed us to specify several properties which are satisfied by all four centrality measures.
-Also, we defined axioms specific for measures that concentrate on shortest paths and the random walk which highlights the differences between these two approaches.
-Our characterization could help in choosing a centrality measure for a specific application at hand.
+We proposed the first axiomatization of three medial centralities: Betweenness, Stress and Random Walk Betweenness.
+We focused on a setting with one target node and arbitrarily many source nodes.
+This allowed us to focus on the key aspect of these measures.
+We specified several properties which are satisfied by all three centrality measures.
+Also, we proposed axioms specific for Betweenness and Stress and determined axioms specific for Random Walk Betweenness which highlights the differences between these two approaches.
+Our characterization not only deepens the understanding of centrality measures, but also could help in choosing a centrality measure for a specific application at hand.

 Our work can be extended in many ways.
 The ultimate goal would be to create an axiomatization of considered measures in a setting with arbitrary many targets.
 This is, however, challenging as it precludes the use of axioms that do not apply to target nodes.
-Another interesting question is how to include other, less popular medial centralities based on different concepts, such as Flow Betweenness Centrality.
-Finally, our work can be extended to a setting with undirected or edge-weighted graphs.
+Also, some axioms (e.g., Node Redirect) are not satisfied by Betweenness, Stress and Random Walk Betweenness in their general form with multiple targets.